nick7nlp/Counting-Stars/README.md

 <img src="figures/acq.png" width = "100%" />
 </p>

+> Visualization of the results on the Chinese version of the Counting-Stars-32-(Multi-evidence Acquisition).

 <p>
 <img src="figures/rea.png" width = "100%" />
 </p>

+> Visualization of the results on the Chinese version of the Counting-Stars-32-(Multi-evidence Reasoning).

 ## Cite
 If you use this benchmark, please cite this paper